 Aside from the beaches, the main draw for me was the bioluminescent bay.
 Tiny organisms called dinoflagellate emit a blue-green light when stimulated.
-Mosquito Bay is brightest biobay in the world!
+Mosquito Bay is the brightest biobay in the world!
 The clear bottom kayaks from Jak Watersport are perfect for seeing them glow.
 Biobay tours are best during a new moon as darker skies make it easier to see the bioluminescence.

 For dinner, we mostly ate in Esperanza.
-The vibe here is laid back and islandy with lots of open air seating.
+The vibe here is laid back and islandy with lots of open-air seating.
 We ran into a couple of guys from San Juan when we were at Playa Negra who recommended a restaurant called Next Course.
 It was tucked away in a woodsy area and had such a unique feel.
 The food was outstanding and they had the perfect deck for dining decorated with strings of lights.
 I wish this restaurant was near where I live because I’d go all the time if I could.
 Still dreaming about the short rib I had here!

 Give Vieques a shot!

 Vieques was a great addition to my trip to Puerto Rico.
-I recommend it to anyone looking for some peace and relaxation in the sun.
+I recommend it to anyone looking for peace and relaxation in the sun.
 Even if beach vacations aren’t your favorite (…I’ll admit, I’m usually more of city vacationer), it’s worth a trip just to see the biobay.
 For anyone who has been to Vieques, what are your favorite beaches?
 Comment below!